-- Informed Flaw: Everyone treats her as an unlikely hero at first who's too young, inexperienced, and only knows how to heal, but it isn't supported by the narrative.
-You meet her in a Damsel out of Distress moment, having overpowered her much larger and combat experienced guard with her bare hands, and it goes from there.
-When her sister is Stuffed into the Fridge to inspire her, she vows to start fighting, except she's already been showing everyone else up by that point.
+- Informed Flaw: Everyone at first treats her as an unlikely hero who's too young and inexperienced and only knows how to heal, but it isn't supported by the narrative.
+You meet her in a Damsel out of Distress moment, having overpowered her much larger and combat-experienced guard with her bare hands, and it goes from there.
+When her sister is killed off to inspire her, she vows to start fighting, except she's already been showing everyone else up by that point.
 The earliest playable versions of Warlords of Draenor had things in a different order, and the early beta versions had dialogue that implied there were different plans for her originally.
 This implies that her original character arc may have played out her flaws more naturally, but when things were moved around, it left things being inconsistent and contradictory.

 - Ironic Echo: "In the Light we are one."
-Maraad's Famous Last Words when he performed a Heroic Sacrifice to save her was used by Yrel to rally the Lightbound to forcibly convert and eradicate the Mag'har Orcs.
+Maraad's last words when he performed a Heroic Sacrifice to save her was used by Yrel to rally the Lightbound to forcibly convert and eradicate the Mag'har orcs.

 - Jeanne d'Archétype: Specifically compared to Joan of Arc by Dave Kosak.

-- Magic Knight: Had the 'Magic' part well handled before, but quickly picks up on the 'Knight' part when it becomes time to fight the Iron horde.
+- Magic Knight: She had the "Magic" part well handled before, but quickly picks up on the 'Knight' part when it becomes time to fight the Iron horde.

-- The Paladin: Initially started out as a priestess, but picks up plate and weapons to fight the Iron Horde.
+- The Paladin: She starts out as a priestess, but picks up plate and weapons to fight the Iron Horde.